Underleaf Logo

 • Quick drafts and notes — For meeting notes, outlines, and drafts you'll format later, Google Docs is hard to beat.

 • Built-in commenting — Google Docs has the best commenting and suggesting workflow of any document editor.
-Overleaf has comments too, but Google Docs' implementation is more mature.
+Online LaTeX editors have comments too, but Google Docs' implementation is more mature.

 When LaTeX Wins